mmikowski/hi_score/README.md

 ```

-The Typebomb 2 app uses PowerCSS instead of an external CSS file.
-In addition, there are no external images.
+The `Typebomb 2` app uses PowerCSS instead of an external CSS file.
+In addition, there are no external images as it uses embedded SVGs.
 Our files therefore are as shown below.

 ```
 hi_score/